moscowjh/t2-p2-project-EDA/red_red_wine.md

 Univariate Plots Section
 ========================

+Let's take a look at the structure of the dataset and let's also summarize the variables:

     ## 'data.frame':    1599 obs. of  13 variables:
     ##  $ X                   : int  1 2 3 4 5 6 7 8 9 10 ...
     ##  $ fixed.acidity       : num  7.4 7.8 7.8 11.2 7.4 7.4 7.9 7.3 7.8 7.5 ...